tiny-dancer/notes/runiac_origin_story.md.1.md

 ## What happened (we can see the road but can't find it)

 We did all the things expected of a highly mature platform engineering team.
 Everything as code was the mantra and terraform with jenkins would be our ticket to paradise.
-We dove head first re-creating 100% fully automated deployments  derived from a  progressing through a continuous delivery pipeline deploying to each environment.
+We dove head first re-creating 100% fully automated deployments progressing through a single continuous delivery pipeline deploying to the same terraform code with different variables to each environment.
 Pull requests were deploying changes to an ephemeral environment specific to the pull request ensuring every merged pull request had a functioning deployment and living environment.
-Additionally as part of this pull request pipeline, we would pre-bake the PR environment to match production, therefore each merged pull request was proven to be successful in deploying to a prod matching environment.
+As part of this pull request pipeline we would go as far as pre-baking the PR environment to match production, therefore each merged pull request was proven to be successful in deploying to an environment matching prod.

 We could barely make progress.